gchrupala/peppa/README.md

 ### Evaluate

-#### Performance metrics
-Evaluate trained model checkpoints as specified in the `--versions` argument:
+Create evaluation data files for trained model checkpoints as specified in the `--versions` argument:
 ```
 python evaluate.py --versions 335
 ```